LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - Note: the use of column statistics, both at row group and page level (column index), is typically much more effective when data is stored sorted in the Parquet files, this limits the range of values in a given page or row group, as opposed to have to deal with a set of values that span across the full range in the table.
-- Bloom filters are another structure instroduced recently in Parquet that can be used to improve the execution of filter predicates, more on this later in this document
+- Bloom filters are another structure introduced in recent versions of Parquet that can be used to improve the execution of filter predicates, more on this later in this document

-Examples:
+## Example: Spark using Parquet column indexes

+Test dataset:
-Note the Parquet test file used below `parquet112file_sorted` is extracted from the TPCDS benchmark, table `web_sales`
+- The Parquet test file used below `parquet112file_sorted` is extracted from the TPCDS benchmark table `web_sales`
+- the table (parquet file) contains data sorted on the column ws_sold_time_sk

-1. Spark reading with a filter that makes use of column and offset indexes:
+1. Fast (reads only 20k rows): Spark reading with a filter that makes use of column and offset indexes:
 ```
 val df =spark.read.parquet("/home/luca/test/testParquetFile/parquet112file_sorted")
 val q1 = df.filter("ws_sold_time_sk=28801")